Rajdip019/portfolio/README.md

 # Notion CMS Next.js Blog / Portfolio Website 💻
 Hey, this is Rajdeep, creator of this project.
 Before you go ahead, here is a thing you must know!
-You can use this template to build your personal blog website/portfolio website but please make sure to remove my personal data before using the template.
+You can use this template to build your personal blog website/portfolio website, but please make sure to remove my data before using the template.
 Here is a comprehensive guide if you want to use this website as a template.

 ## How to setup Local Environment ( TEMPLATE USAGE )

-### Step 1 : ⏬
+### Step 1: ⏬

-Clean up my personal data and prepare the repo. ( If you want to contribute go to CONTIBUTING.md )
+Clean up my personal data and prepare the repo. ( If you want to contribute, go to CONTIBUTING.md )

 ```bash
 npm run setup